 Monitoring will be carried out at two levels, to wit: at programme and at project/operation level.

-The findings of monitoring at programme level will be summarised at annual and final implementation reports in accordance with the provisions of article 80 of the FwA.
+The findings of monitoring at programme level will be summarised at annual and final implementation reports in accordance with the provisions of article 80 of the FWA.
 This report will follow the model provided as an annex to the Financing Agreement.
 Following its approval by the JMC, it will be submitted to the EC, the NIPACs of <Beneficiary xxx> and <Beneficiary yyy>, and the NAO of <Beneficiary xxx> by the joint management structure of the programme.

 The operating structure and controllers of <Beneficiary yyy> (see art.
-9 below) will cooperate with the joint management structure to compile the annual and final implementation reports in the following aspects:
+9 below) will cooperate with the joint management structure to compile the annual and final implementation reports.

-The progress made in implementing the cross-border programme and in particular in achieving the specific objectives per thematic priority, including quantitative and qualitative elements indicating progress in relation to targets.

-Information on the steps taken to ensure the quality and effectiveness of implementation, in particular:

-Monitoring measures, including data collection arrangements;

-A summary of any significant problems encountered in implementing the cross-border programme and any corrective actions taken;

-Recommendations for corrective actions.

-Measures taken to ensure visibility of and publicise the cross-border programme.

-The contribution of the JTS in data collection with respect to all the aforementioned topics will be instrumental.
+The contribution of the JTS in data collection for the compilation of these reports will be instrumental.

 The project/operation level monitoring will in turn be divided into a result oriented monitoring and a compliance monitoring as a response to the diverse functions that monitoring may have in relation to different stakeholders.